materialsguy/Bessy-II-KMC-II-insitu-sin2psi/README.md

 Example evaluation given in a Jupyter notebook.

 Note: A New Version will be released 2024 with a publication.
-If you need access to it,  let me know.